hydro-project/hydroflow/docs/docs/dfir/quickstart/setup.md

 rustup update
 ```

-As part of generating the project, the `hydroflow` library will be downloaded as a dependency.
+As part of generating the project, the `dfir_rs` library will be downloaded as a dependency.
 You can then open the project in VS Code or IDE of your choice, or
 you can simply build the template project with `cargo build`.
 ```bash